scrwdrv/safe-backup/README.md

 # safe-backup
- A CLI tool that helps you backup file or folder into a single password encrypted file.
-Using technology of Tar & AES.
+A real-time backup CLI tool written in Typescript. safe-back helps you sync file/folder into a single password encrypted storage.
+Using technology of RSA, AES & Tar.